-The Indiana minor (child) power of attorney form enables a parent to select a representative and grant them the authority to perform actions and make decisions concerning a minor child.
+An Indiana minor (child) power of attorney form enables a parent to select a representative to perform actions and make decisions concerning a minor child.
 The power of attorney allows the representative to act in a parental capacity in order to ensure the adequate care and custody of the minor.
-In Indiana, the parental powers may remain effective no longer than twelve (12) months, or for as long as the child is being cared for by an institution (§ 29-3-9-1(c)).
-After this period expires, the document will be void, and a new power of attorney must be executed to reinstate the representative’s parental rights.
+In Indiana, the parental powers may remain effective no longer than 12 months, or for as long as the child is being cared for by an institution (§ 29-3-9-1(c)).
+After this period expires, the document will be void and a new power of attorney must be executed to reinstate the representative’s parental rights.

 Adobe PDF | Microsoft Word (.docx)